 Currently we have services like lendle.me, but they have a very limited library.
 Soon the Kindle will have built-in lending support and this will improve the situation immensely.

-Basically the Kindle is the greatest thing after hot water for people that read a lot of fiction books.
+Basically the Kindle is the greatest thing after hot water for people that read a lot of non-technical books.
 Everyone else should consider buying a tablet.